 The Annapurna Nar Phu valley and Kanga la Pass Trek is perfect for those trekkers who have enough time.
 And longing to wander into the beautiful less trodden remote districts of Nepal passing through amazing trekking courses.
-This tented outdoors trek offers the pictorial scene of recently opened district of Nar and Phu valley; arranged only north of the mainstream Annapurna circuit course.
+This tented outdoors trek offers the pictorial scene of the recently opened district of Nar and Phu valley; arranged only north of the mainstream Annapurna circuit course.

 The Nar Phu valley geology is Trans-Himalayan and like that of Tibet.
 Trails are still tough that have changed minimally throughout the years.
 We will spend a couple of days exploring this remote valley and cross the Kang La pass (5,300m) while in transit to Manang.
 Leaving extremely popular Manang we make a beeline for Jomsom through the best-kept mystery remote trekking course of Meso Kantu pass (5,099m) and the world’s most astounding arranged exceptional Tilicho Lake (5,300m).
 This less trodden trail offers an all the more difficult and energizing different option for the mainstream Thorong La go on the Annapurna Circuit Trekking course.
 We take mountain flights to Pokhara to appreciate our invigorating voyage to Nar Phu valley and Tilicho lake trip.

 The best season for Nar Phu and Kanga La Pass Trek is during the spring months of March, April, and May.
 Also, during the dry autumn season of September, October and November.
 You must be physically and mentally fit to take up the challenge put in front of you to enjoy this trekking adventure to the fullest.
 Join Narphu and Kanga la Pass Trek with Nepal Mountain Trekkers to make your dream trip come true.
 Contact us for booking and more information.
 Or you can also fill the Booking Form to let us know about your interest in this trek.